mvrkvincent/RecApp2.0/frontend-react/README.md

         module.exports = {
           context: __dirname,
+          // your entry file is the single js file from which all others will be accessed, think of it like a root node.
           entry: path.resolve(__dirname, './src/index.js'),
+          // once packed by Webpack, the resulting "bundle" will be a single, publicly accessible file.
           output: {
             path: path.resolve(__dirname, './public'),
             filename: 'bundle.js',
           },
+          // Webpack will run a development server through which your files will be viewable in the browser.
+The server will find your application's JS bundle in ./public.
           devServer: {
             static: path.resolve(__dirname, './public'),
           },
           module: {
+            // we must tell Webpack how to read the various JS files we create. since React uses a special flavor of JS we know as JSX, it must be translated into the most basic JS syntax.
+This is true of some features of newer JS versions as well such as ES2021^.
             rules: [
               {
                 test: /\.jsx?$/,